-The Head of Compliance (HoC) is the pre-approved control function (PCF) holder for compliance.
+The Compliance Function currently has two individuals - the Head of Compliance (HoC) and the UK Compliance Officer ("UKCO").
+The HoC is the pre-approved control function (PCF) holder for compliance.
 The HoC reports to the Audit Committee and is available to the Board at any time.
 The HoC also reports to the Vice President, Chief Legal Officer ("CLO") of UHC Global Solutions.
+The UKCO is a pre-approved Senior Management Function (SMF) in the UK.
+The UKCO reports on a solid line basis to the HoC and on a dotted line basis to the UK Branch Manager.
+The UKCO was approved by the Prudential Regulatory Authority and Financial Conduct Authority on 1 January 2022.